 Skill Level: Remember the Facts

 APA Learning Objective: 1.2

-1.61.
-Chad was involved in a hit-and-run accident and was rushed to the emergency room.
+61. Chad was involved in a hit-and-run accident and was rushed to the emergency room.
 Although he is having difficulty speaking, he remembers banging his head on the windshield and nothing after that.
-In order to assess damage to the language centers in the brain, the ER doctor orders a/an _________ to record changes in blood flow and oxygen use in the brain.
+To assess damage to the language centers in the brain, the ER doctor orders a/an _________ to record changes in blood flow and oxygen use in the brain.

 a) EKG